archonic/limestone-accounts/README.md

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.
-* You can run tests locally with `docker-compose run website rspec`
+* You can run tests locally with `docker-compose run web rspec`
 * Because this is a boilerplate, there are no migrations.
 Rely on schema.rb and use `rails db:setup` to create the db and seed.

 ## Getting Started